UV9120 – Design-based Research and Case Studies

 Other applicants may apply using this application form

 This is an intensive course over two days, comprising a total of 14 hours.
+The course will be offered digitally.

 1 credit point for course participation (80% attendance is required).